-A Leven school teacher has become the face of a national lung cancer campaign.
+A Fife school teacher has become the face of a national lung cancer campaign.

-The Roy Castle Lung Cancer Foundation’s LikeMe campaign is highlighting the fact that the disease can affect anyone of any age – including 35-year-old primary school teacher Gwen Doyle.
+The Roy Castle Lung Cancer Foundation’s LikeMe campaign is highlighting the fact that the disease can affect anyone of any age – including 39-year-old Ballingry primary school teacher Gwen Boyle.

 As an active primary school teacher, the thought of lung cancer had never even entered her head.
 But when Gwen saw her doctor’s face she knew something was seriously wrong.

 “I initially went to my doctors about something else,” she said.
 “While I was there, I mentioned a wheeze I had had for a while.
 But, because I work as a primary school teacher, my age and I’m quite fit and healthy, I got told it was a cold.
 It’ll clear up.”

 When the wheeze failed to clear, Gwen had a chest x-ray.